fscorrupt/awesome-stars/README.md

 - [ixahmedxi/noodle](https://github.com/ixahmedxi/noodle) - Open Source Education Platform
 - [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠 Dump all your files and chat with your personal assistant on your files & more using GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...
 - [eramdam/starry-raindrop](https://github.com/eramdam/starry-raindrop) - Sync GitHub starred repos to a Raindrop.io collection
 - [ViewTube/viewtube](https://github.com/ViewTube/viewtube) - ▶️ ViewTube: The open source, privacy-conscious way to enjoy your favorite YouTube content.
-Docs: viewtube.wiki, Status: https://uptime.m-o.dev/status
+Docs: https://viewtube.wiki, Status: https://uptime.m-o.dev/status
 - [manybothans/plex-requester-collections](https://github.com/manybothans/plex-requester-collections) - This app will tag your media in Plex, Radarr, and Sonarr with the username of the person who requested the media in Overseerr.
 To assist with library pruning, it can also connect to Tautulli and tag m
 - [dialmaster/Youtarr](https://github.com/dialmaster/Youtarr) - An application to automate downloading of Youtube videos for Plex
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.